What Is Bacterial Vaginosis

-This condition can occur when there is an imbalance in the natural bacterial flora that is found in the vagina.
+Bacterial vaginosis is a condition that can occur when there is an imbalance in the natural bacterial flora that is found in the vagina.
 The vagina contains bacteria that can be classified as “good bacteria” and “bad bacteria”; normally for the vagina to remain healthy the amount of “bad bacteria” is outnumbered by “good bacteria”.
 Once the balance of these bacteria is upset and there is an increase in the amount of “bad bacteria” present in the vagina bacterial vaginosis is off set.
-It has been believed that a certain bacteria classified as Gardenrella is responsible for bacterial vaginosis, however there are number of species of bacteria that can cause this condition.
+It has been believed that a certain bacteria classified as Gardnerella is responsible for bacterial vaginosis, however there are number of species of bacteria that can cause this condition.
 There may also be a need for a number of specific bacteria to come together to upset the vagina’s balance.
 This is normally a mild infection that may disappear in a few days, but it may also lead to some more complicated problems at times.

 Characteristics